When/how do packs settle?

 Why do I not have my sales commission in my account?

-Answer: SCEL deducts your sales commission from the amount due from your statements each week.
+Answer: SCEL deducts your sales commission from the amount due from your weekly invoice each week.
 We do not deposit commissions into your accounts.

 Why is my weekly invoice sometimes a different amount when I receive it on my terminal on Sunday morning, from what I print out later that day or another day in the week?